5 Common transactional email mistakes

-- The server was down.
-The email server is temporarily unavailable, was overloaded, or couldn’t be found.
+- The server is down or the email server is temporarily unavailable, was overloaded, or couldn’t be found.

 On the other hand, a hard bounce is when the email has not reached the recipient’s inbox due to any of the following reasons.

-Soft and hard bounces are not in the same boat as soft bounces are actually a short-term problem.
-Your email list should not take off the email addresses which cause short-term bounce.
-The invalid or non-existent addresses which cause hard bounces should be completely erased from your email list.
+Soft and hard bounces are not the same as soft bounces are a short-term problem.
+Therefore, you do not need to remove email addresses from your email list, which cause short-term bounces.
+But you must definitely remove the invalid or non-existent addresses which cause hard bounces from your email list.

 No More Bounces